 IR Spectroscopy and NIR Spectroscopy

 IR and NIR spectroscopy study the interaction of infrared and near-infrared light with matter, respectively.
 They are widely used to identify molecules or to determine their structure or composition.
 This relies on the fact that different molecules produce different (N)IR signals due to their possible vibrational and rotational transitions.

 Vibrational transitions occur in a molecule when an electron is promoted to a higher vibrational state or demoted to a lower one.
 These vibrational states arise due to "vibrational modes", which involve the stretching or bending of bonds.
-The magnitude of the stretching (change in bond length) or bending (change in bond angle) is quantised and, therefore, transitions between different vibrational states can only occur by the absorption or emission of photons with specific energies.
-These energies - which lie within the infrared region of the EM spectrum - depend on the atoms involved in each bond, the number of bonds, and their relative orientation.
+The magnitude of the stretching (change in bond length) or bending (change in bond angle) is quantised, therefore, transitions between different vibrational states can only occur by the absorption or emission of photons with specific energies.
+These energies, which lie within the infrared region of the EM spectrum, depend on the atoms involved in each bond, the number of bonds, and their relative orientation.
 Different molecules, therefore, have different IR signals, with specific signals corresponding to specific functional groups.
 These signals can be used to identify the molecule.